AlexandruDodita/AzureVoxel/documentation_guide.md

             *   It sorts chunks by distance to the player for prioritized loading.
             *   For each necessary chunk not already loaded, it creates a placeholder and queues background initialization.
             *   It unloads chunks that are outside the active region by saving them and removing them from the map.
-        *   `render(const glm::mat4& projection, const glm::mat4& view, const Camera& camera)`: Renders all currently loaded and initialized chunks.
+        *   `render(const glm::mat4& projection, const glm::mat4& view, const Camera& camera, bool wireframeState)`: Renders all currently loaded and initialized chunks.
             *   It skips chunks that are still being initialized by the worker thread.
             *   It distinguishes between the chunk the camera is currently in (using `renderAllBlocks`) and others (using `renderSurface`).
         *   `getChunkAt(int chunkX, int chunkZ)` (std::shared_ptr<Chunk>): Retrieves an initialized chunk by its chunk coordinates.